Factory activity shrinks across Asia as cooling China threatens global growth

 The Baltic Dry Index, a measure of ship transport costs for materials like iron ore and coal, has fallen by 47 percent since mid-2018, when the main tariffs were imposed.

+The global impact of China’s slowdown spreads beyond the manufacturing sector.
+Cost-conscious Chinese tourists are expected to chose destinations closer to home for the upcoming week off, rather than more expensive trips to places such as Australia or New Zealand.

-A Reuters poll of hundreds of economists from around the world showed a synchronized global economic slowdown was under way, with growth forecasts cut for 33 of 46 economies.
+A Reuters poll of hundreds of economists from around the world showed a synchronised global economic slowdown was under way, with growth forecasts cut for 33 of 46 economies.

-The International Monetary Fund last week cut its world growth forecasts for this year and next and said failure to resolve protectionism could further destabilize the slowing global economy.
+The International Monetary Fund last week cut its world growth forecasts for this year and next and said failure to resolve protectionism could further destabilise the slowing global economy.

 Those concerns were reinforced on Monday by sales warnings from Caterpillar and Nvidia Corp, coming on the heels of similar alarms raised by Apple Inc, FedEx Corp and a host of chipmakers.